mikemag/MonkeyCAM/README.md

 order:

 * Target more G-code controllers with different formats and requirements.
-* Provide distribution of binaries for Mac OSX and Windows 8.
 * More options for effective edge, nose, and tail.
 (MonkeyCAM v3, for instance, had 6 tail options.)
 * Port the code to soften the transition between edge and